alphabet5/L5X-Parsing/README.md

 # L5X-Parsing
 Script to help parse L5X files

 This might need some manual working to get your output just right.
-This is more of a scratch project, but has worked will.
+This is more of a scratch project, but has worked well.
 This will be refined the next time I need it.
 Pull requests welcome.

 ## Overview